-The Mechanical and Physical Properties of the British Standard EN Steels (B.S.
+The Mechanical and Physical Properties of the British Standard En Steels (B.S.
 970 - 1955)

 Appendix III — Approximate Relationship Between Various Hardness Numbers

-Appendix IV — Tons per Square Inch to Kilogrammes per Square Millimetre
+Appendix IV — Tons per Square Inch to Kilograms per Square Millimeter

 Tons per Square Inch to Pounds per Square Inch